laylaadeli7/tt_neural_spike_detection/docs/info.md

 ## External hardware

 External hardware can include ADC or microcontroller that sends data for the input.
-Also would want either external microcontroller or board given to capture the pulses at the output.
+Also would want either external microcontroller or use the TT board given to capture the pulses at the output.
 Overall, some sort of analog to digital block, and signal generator would be ideal.
 In initial testing
-I used a Python script to generate synthetic neural data, so that could be another solution without external hardware issues.
+I used a Python script to generate synthetic neural data, so that could be another solution without an external ADC.